abby-exe/abby-exe.github.io/_posts/2026-05-02-ransomsiem.md

 date: 2026-05-02
 ---

-# 🛡️ Building a Ransomware Detection Lab from Scratch — Wazuh SIEM + Atomic Red Team

-> **"Detection is not about catching malware — it's about understanding behavior."**

----

 ## 📌 Overview

 Welcome to what might be the most hands-on, chaos-filled, and genuinely educational cybersecurity lab you'll read about today.
-This is a full account of how I built a **cloud-adjacent ransomware detection lab** completely from scratch — two virtual machines, a SIEM, a simulated ransomware attack, and enough troubleshooting to make anyone question their life choices.
+This is a full account of how I built a **local ransomware detection lab** completely from scratch — two virtual machines, a SIEM, a simulated ransomware attack, and enough troubleshooting to make anyone question their life choices.

 Here's what this project covers: